unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 **Pricing.** I don't like the pricing for PaaS platforms, it is unreasonably high when we talk about some serious load (personal apps can also be heavy, yeah).
 And this is doubly pointless when you take into account the fact that you can get a VPS in <a href="http://aws.amazon.com" target="_blank">Amazon AWS</a> for free.
 Yep, it's only for one year, but still.

-However, upon the rejection of the PaaS deployment method, you may encounter a series of problems with support, maintenance, and, speaking honestly, it won't that fast as it can be with <a href="https://www.pythonanywhere.com" target="_blank">PythonAnywhere</a>.
-So if you don't afraid to do everything by self, then my experience will be useful to you.
-Otherwise, feel free to use the links above and read more about different PaaS platforms, most probably they will fit your needs by 100% (and yes, free plans are also included).
+However, PaaS is simple, that is its main advantage, otherwise, when running your own server, you may encounter a series of problems with support, maintenance, and, speaking honestly, it won't that fast as it can be with <a href="https://www.pythonanywhere.com" target="_blank">PythonAnywhere</a>.
+So if you don't mind getting your hands dirty, then my experience will be useful to you.
+If not, feel free to use the links above and read more about different PaaS platforms, most probably they will fit your needs by 100% (and yes, free plans are also included).

 As for me, I use <a href="https://www.arubacloud.com" target="_blank">Aruba Cloud</a> for my personal needs, but for this article I will use a VPS hosted in <a href="http://aws.amazon.com" target="_blank">Amazon AWS</a>.
 Although it has no special significance, since in the end, we only work with the operating system that will be installed on our VPS.
 So you can choose any provider you like, or you can do this even locally.